eclipsesource/tabris-decorators/README.md

 ## Injectors

 The `inject` decorators allow for simple dependency injection.
-The main difference to most dependency injection libraries in high-level languages is that these use classes to define the type of the injection, not interfaces.
+A significant difference to some other dependency injection libraries in high-level languages is that here we use classes to define the type of the injection, not interfaces.
 However, since classes can be used like interfaces in TypeScript, nothing really changes.

 Before you can use the injectors, you have to register injection handlers for each type.
 You do this like this: